MaxParisotto/nexa-gateway/worklog.md

   - Updated config/default.yaml to match the Settings struct
   - Fixed route path format in gateway/src/main.rs to use the new Axum 0.7+ format
   - Successfully ran cargo build, cargo check, cargo test, and cargo run for both gateway and api binaries

+## 2025-02-26 11:15
+- Created comprehensive README.md with:
+  - Project overview and structure
+  - Detailed explanation of each crate's purpose
+  - Configuration instructions
+  - Build and run commands
+  - API endpoint documentation
+  - Authentication information
+  - Development and deployment guidelines